 Alpha Tau Omega History

-The first elected officers of Alpha Tau Omega chapter were Bettie S. Browne, President; Lucille Bonnett, Vice President; Kittiie Haywood, Second Vice President; Susie Curtis, Secretary and Hostess; Laura Gates, Treasurer and Susie Mae Curtis was appointed Reporter for the chapter.
+The first elected officers of Alpha Tau Omega Chapter were trailblazing women: Bettie S. Browne, President; Lucille Bonnett, Vice President; Kittie Haywood, Second Vice President; Susie Curtis, Secretary and Hostess; Laura Gates, Treasurer; and Susie Mae Curtis, who was appointed as the Chapter Reporter.

 Our Purpose